-And depending on where you go to get it, the dish will commonly be paired with some side dishes like braised dried tofu, seaweed or even pork intestines.
+And depending on where you go to get it, the dish will commonly be paired with some side dishes.
+That may be braised dried tofu, seaweed, or even pork intestines.

 It is a relatively cheap dish to get as you can find it in most shops selling a bowl for around 100 to 150 TWD or $3 to $5 dollars USD.

-Beef Noodle Soup is so popular that there is even an annual Beef Noodle Festival held every year in the country where various chefs and restaurants try to compete with one another for the title of “Best Beef Noodles In Taiwan.”
+Beef Noodle Soup is so popular that there is even an annual Beef Noodle Festival.
+It’s held every year in the country where various chefs and restaurants compete with one another for the title of “Best Beef Noodles In Taiwan.”

 Which is why if you ever get the chance to visit Taiwan, you must try some delicious beef noodle soup.

 And for a hearty and satisfying bowl of beef noodle soup at home, try a bowl of Nongshim beef noodle soup.
 This mild but savory, beef-flavored soup is made with a variety of zesty flavors.
 It comes in an easy-to-use, 100% recyclable bowl.

 So, just pop this soup in the microwave, and in a few short minutes, you’ll have a warm and delicious, easy to eat meal that is perfect on the go.

 By Samantha Shea of Intentional Detours | Instagram

 Pakistani Chicken Corn Soup is perhaps one of the most delicious soups you can slurp up in the Islamic Republic of Pakistan.
 The tasty dish is simple, but oh-so satisfying.